 Russian sage can be grown in a wide variety of climates all the way from Zone 3 to Zone 10.
+Because of its hardiness, it’s one of our favorite full sun flowers.
 In colder climates, it will die back to the ground only to reappear in spring.
 Those in warmer climates, Zone 8 and above, will enjoy this shrub all year long.
 Extremely drought tolerant, Russian sage needs well-drained neutral to slightly alkaline soil, full sun and hot summers to look its best.

 Fernleaf yarrow, or simply yarrow, is an easy perennial that grows in nearly any sunny situation, even with poor soil.
 This species forms a tall, bushy mound of fragrant ferny foliage, with huge clusters of golden-yellow flowers appearing on tall stems beginning in early summer.
 Outstanding for cutting, fresh or dried.
 Remove faded flowers regularly to promote continued blooming.